seanlavender/seanlavender.github.io/_pages/about.md

 I am a PhD student in Economics at the **University of Cambridge**, where my supervisor is Professor Florin Bilbiie.

-For the  2025/26 academic year, I will be visiting **Princeton University** as a Jane Eliza Procter Fellow.
+For the  2025/26 academic year, I am visiting **Princeton University** as a Jane Eliza Procter Fellow.

 My research focusses on the transmission of monetary and fiscal policy in economies with heterogeneous households.
 Download a copy of my CV [here](/files/Website_CV_Nov2025.pdf).